Links

 http://www.ju88.net/

 This entire site is dedicated to a single Junkers Ju 88 that crashed in Norway during the war.
-Tormod has put together a great site.
+It receives regular updates.

 http://www.warbirdsresourcegroup.org/LRG

 A good general source for the Luftwaffe, featuring information on markings, tactics and the like.
-Very good for basic details about the Luftwaffe in World War II.
-Also has a brief summary of all major Luftwaffe aircraft types.
+Very good for basic details about the Luftwaffe in the Second World War.
+It also has a brief summary of all major Luftwaffe aircraft types.

 Brett Green - Hyperscale